kirbydesign/designsystem/.github/CONTRIBUTING.md

 3. **Implementation:**
     - Make sure you have read: "[Before you get coding](#before-you-get-coding)".
     - Signal to others you are working on the issue by assigning yourself.
-    - Create a branch from the [master branch](https://github.com/kirbydesign/designsystem/tree/master) following our [branch naming convention](https://github.com/kirbydesign/designsystem/wiki/The-Good%3A-Branch).
+    - Create a branch from the [stable branch](https://github.com/kirbydesign/designsystem/tree/stable) following our [branch naming convention](https://github.com/kirbydesign/designsystem/wiki/The-Good%3A-Branch).
     - Publish a WIP implementation to Github as a draft PR and ask for feedback.
     - Make sure you have implemented tests following the guidelines in: "[The good: Test](https://github.com/kirbydesign/designsystem/wiki/The-Good%3A-Test)".
     - Update the [cookbook](https://cookbook.kirby.design) with examples and showcases.